SpawW/zabbix-extras/README.md

 It also adds two other plugins with very interesting features (but kept by other Brazilian authors):
 - HTS - Hierarchical Tree Service - SERPRO / Rodrigo Dias
-- ZGeo - Plugin Zabbix integration with Google Maps - Aristotenes Araújo.
+- ZGeo - Plugin Zabbix integration with Google Maps - Aristoteles Araújo.

 ##